percona/portal-doc/docs/index.md

-Percona Platform is the command centre for all your Percona software and services.
-This documentation portal contains information on using the tools available on the Percona Platform to help you run your database environment at peak performance.
+Percona Platform is the command centre for all your Percona software and services.  <br/> This documentation portal contains information on using Percona Platform to run your database environment at peak performance.

+[Create an organization]
+[Manage an organization]